 Rest

-There are a few essential components to taking care of your physical health.
-These basics are crucial regardless of your life stage but essential after a baby.
-You should continue to take a high-quality prenatal vitamin after having your baby.
+There are several key components essential to maintaining your physical health.
+These basics are crucial, regardless of your life stage, but especially necessary after having a baby.
+To start, continue taking a high-quality prenatal vitamin after giving birth.
 When breastfeeding, your baby relies on you for all its nutrients, vitamins, and minerals.

 Staying Hydrated

-Staying hydrated is crucial to help your overall health and healing.
+Staying hydrated is crucial for maintaining your overall health and promoting healing.
 Water makes up around 60% of your total body weight, and every cell needs water to function.
-Staying hydrated enables you to regulate body temperature, aids digestion, absorption of nutrients, transporting nutrients and oxygen to cells, and eliminating waste.
-When breastfeeding, you have increased water requirements and should shoot for 13 eight-ounce cups (3.1 liters) daily.
+Staying hydrated enables you to regulate body temperature, aids digestion and nutrient absorption, transports nutrients and oxygen to cells, and eliminates waste.
+When breastfeeding, you have increased water requirements and should aim for 13 eight-ounce cups (3.1 liters) of water daily.

 Eating Healthy Whole Foods